mantidproject/mantid/docs/source/release/v6.4.0/muon.rst

   - The Model Fitting tab no longer resets when the instrument is changed.
   - When a new results table is created the Model Fitting tab selects the default parameters to plot based on log values or parameters in the results table.
   - Fixed a bug that prevented the Model Fitting plot showing when data was binned.

+Changes
+#######

+- The plot guess checkbox in Muon Analysis and Frequency Domain Analysis has been replaced with a push button.